The Art House is a social centre and performance venue in the heart of Southampton.

 All of our planned events will follow the current government guidance on social distancing, masks and other safety measures and we are planning to keep a degree of measures in place after 21 June, in line with advice given by the WHO, Public Health England the the Independent Sage group – with a tendency to err on the side of caution.
 If you have any questions about our Covid safety, please email email@example.com or speak to somebody when you are here.

-Check out our performance events here.
+Check out all upcoming events here

 Having trouble getting into an online event?